Utkarsh-Y/Utkarsh-Y/README.md

 * Passionate for learning & exploring new Tech.
 I also write Tech Blogs to spread knowledge about new technologies.
 * I am working on building my online presence and doing my bit to spread knowledge & mentor fellow developers who have just started their programming journey.
-* Join my [Telegram Channel](https://t.me/joinchat/5I3UIB5yXjViNDJI) in case you are looking for off campus opportunities at big tech giants and poduct based start-ups.
+* Join my [Telegram Channel](https://t.me/joinchat/5I3UIB5yXjViNDJI) in case you are looking for off campus opportunities at big tech giants and product based start-ups.

 ---